Wolverhampton: City of Wolverhampton Council

-The City of Wolverhampton is a metropolitan borough, with its City Council acting as a single-tier unitary authority.
+The City of Wolverhampton is a metropolitan borough, with its city council acting as a single-tier unitary authority.
 South Staffordshire District Council is a two-tier authority, with some services provided by Staffordshire County Council.

 The council offices are in the Wolverhampton Civic Centre, which is located in St Peter's Square in the city centre.
-The city council's motto is 'Out of darkness cometh light'.
+The city council's motto is "Out of darkness cometh light."

 The Labour Party currently control the council and have been in majority on the council since 1974, with the exceptions of 1978–1979, 1987, 1992–1994 and 2008–2010.
-The Labour party won 47 out of 60 council seats in 2023, the last year all the seats were up for election.
+Labour won 47 out of 60 council seats in 2023.